spacedogXYZ/common-cause-share/_posts/2020-12-07-our-votes-were-counted-upheld-and-certified.md

 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: "Democracy prevailed.
 Our votes were counted, upheld by the courts, and certified by the states.
-Our new president will be sworn in.
-And we move
+Our new president was sworn in.
+And now we move
   #ForwardTogether."
 share_video:
+  publishedAt: 2020-11-23T15:36:10.000Z
   url: https://www.youtube.com/watch?v=-PYSfQrx9hg
-  id: -PYSfQrx9hg
-  mediaType: video
   imageURL: https://img.youtube.com/vi/-PYSfQrx9hg/maxresdefault.jpg
   embedURL: //youtube.com/embed/-PYSfQrx9hg
   title: Life of a Ballot - Certification of Results
+  tags: null
+  id: -PYSfQrx9hg
   description: ""
-  publishedAt: 2020-11-23T15:36:10Z
-  tags: null
+  mediaType: video
 ---
 Democracy prevailed.
 Our votes were counted, upheld by the courts, and certified by the states.
-Our new president will be sworn in.
-And we move #ForwardTogether.
+Our new president was sworn in.
+And now we move #ForwardTogether.